ADI-KOTKAR/NODE-JS_SPRK/README.md

     2. fulfillment - resolve
     3. rejection - reject

-Async function
+Async, await function
-    - returns promise
+    - async function returns promise
+    - await which wait until promise gets executed - .then not required if await used